wp-plugins/updraftplus/readme.txt

 Not a bug, but one issue to be aware of is that backups of very large sites (lots of uploaded media) are quite complex matters, given the limits of running inside WordPress on a huge variety of different web hosting setups.
 With large sites, you need to use Amazon S3, which UpdraftPlus supports (since 0.9.20) or Google Drive (since 0.9.21) or Dropbox (since 1.2.19), because these support chunked, resumable uploads.
 Other backup methods have code (since 0.9.0) to retry failed uploads of an archive, but the upload cannot be chunked, so if an archive is enormous (i.e. cannot be completely uploaded in the time that PHP is allowed for running on your web host) it cannot work.

-= I encrypted my database - how do I decrypt it? =

-If you have the encryption key entered in your settings and you are restoring from the settings interface, then it will automatically decrypt.
-Otherwise, use the file example-decrypt.php found in the plugin directory; that will need very (very) minor PHP knowledge to use; find your local PHP guru, or bung me a donation (http://david.dw-perspective.org.uk/donate) and I can do it for you.

-= In the administation section, my password is shown clearly, not using stars.
-This means that other WordPress admins on my site can read it! =

-In fact, the use of stars makes no difference here.
-Any WordPress admin could read it even if it were stored with stars, just by using "View Source" in their web browser.
-The use of stars in HTML forms to blank passwords is intended to, and only does, prevent "shoulder-suffering", whereby someone standing behind you can read it - nothing else.

-= I lost my encryption key - what can I do? =

-Nothing, probably.
-That's the point of an encryption key - people who don't have it can't get the data.
-Hire an encryption expert to build a super computer to try to break the encryption by brute force, at a price.

 = My site was hacked, and I have no backups!
 I thought UpdraftPlus was working!
 Can I kill you? =

 No, there's no warranty or guarantee, etc. It's completely up to you to verify that UpdraftPlus is working correctly.
 If it doesn't then that's unfortunate, but this is a free plugin.

-= Does UpdraftPlus delete all its settings when it is de-installed? =

-No. Doing so is "cleaner", but some users also de-install and re-install and don't want to have to re-enter their settings.
-If you want to remove all UpdraftPlus's settings, then there's a button down at the bottom of the settings page, which is activated when you click the link to show 'expert settings'.

 = I am not running the most recent version of UpdraftPlus.
 Should I upgrade? =